Locking Rear Diff vs Limited Slip in Snow

 Locking differentials, often revered for their off-road prowess, can be a bit intense on icy roads.
 Their ability to ensure both wheels rotate in unison means traction is maximized, but the resultant “white knuckle” drives aren’t everyone’s cup of tea.
 In sharp contrast, limited slip differentials are celebrated for delivering a gentler grip on slick streets—leading to a safer and more predictable ride when commuting through Jack Frost’s territory.
 This difference in engagement can significantly influence your vehicle’s stability and ultimately, your winter driving safety.

-See also Install Limited Slip on 79 Bronco Rear End Easily
+See also Honda CRV Limited Slip Rear Diff Facts

 Winter Driving Safety and Differential Choices